 A. We are unable to guarantee residence in all years.
-All Durham colleges (and with most universities) have less accommodation space than their student population and therefore Durham generally offers 1st year in, 2nd year out and the 3rd year can be in if there is space (which there often is).
+All Durham colleges (and with most universities) have less accommodation space than their student population.
+You will be asked about living in college at the end of term 1 for the following academic year.

-Living out after your first year is popular - students make a small group of friends and share a house, gaining an extra level of independence from doing so.
+Living out after your first year is popular.
 However, everyone remains a member of their college throughout their time at Durham and retains use of facilities even if they may be living out (this is where colleges differ from halls of residence in other universities) - we maintain a strong contact with you throughout your time here ... and well beyond!

-Q. I am wanting to study a particular subject, would it be possible to reside at this College?
+Q. I want to study a particular subject, would it be possible to reside at this College?

-A. Every college in Durham takes students from all subjects.
+A. Every college in Durham Campus takes students from all subjects.

-Q. How do students living at Josephine Butler College commute into the city centre on a daily basis?
+Q. How do students living at Josephine Butler College travel into the city centre on a daily basis?

 A. Durham is a very compact city!
 It takes about 20 minutes to walk from Josephine Butler to the heart of historic Durham and the city centre (and 25 to the train station and the education department - the furthest posts from the College).

 The Howlands Park and Ride facility (which you can use without having to park a car) is based just outside Josephine Butler College and it goes every 10 minutes into the city centre with various stops on the way.
-If students show their campus card they will only pay £1 return fare using the Howlands route.
+If students show their campus card they will only pay £1 day rate for the PR2.